jatofg/nawa/README.md

 `cd build`

-Then, build NAWA:
+Create the build configuration:

 `cmake -DCMAKE_BUILD_TYPE=RELEASE ..`

+**Note: If you want to build the tests as well, pass the `-DBuildTests=ON` argument to cmake.
+If you want to use NAWA as a library, pass `-DBuildSharedLib=ON`.**
+You can disable building the examples and docs using the arguments `-DBuildExamples=OFF` resp. `-DBuildDocs=OFF`.

+Build nawarun (and tests, the shared library, examples, docs, depending on your cmake arguments):

 `make`

-**Note: If you want to build the tests as well, pass the `-DBuildTests=ON` argument to cmake.** You can disable building the examples and docs using the arguments `-DBuildExamples=OFF` resp. `-DBuildDocs=OFF`.

 And last, install it to the target directories so that the apps can find it (this will also install the headers needed for app development):